idaholab/moose/modules/tensor_mechanics/doc/content/syntax/NEML2/index.md

 !listing test/tests/neml2/fem.i block=NEML2

-The field `input` specifies the relative path to the NEML2 input file.
-The field `model` tells MOOSE which material model to import from the NEML2 input file.
-The field `device` specifies where to evaluate the NEML2 model, e.g., CPU or CUDA.
-The parameter `mode` determines the mode of operation for NEML2, and it is important to understand the differences between the modes in order to use NEML2 most efficiently.
+The field [!param](/NEML2/NEML2Action/input) specifies the relative path to the NEML2 input file.
+The field [!param](/NEML2/NEML2Action/model) tells MOOSE which material model to import from the NEML2 input file.
+The field [!param](/NEML2/NEML2Action/device) specifies where to evaluate the NEML2 model, e.g., CPU or CUDA.
+The parameter [!param](/NEML2/NEML2Action/mode) determines the mode of operation for NEML2, and it is important to understand the differences between the modes in order to use NEML2 most efficiently.
 Each mode is discussed below in detail.

 ## Operation Mode: PARSE_ONLY